 Although your package weighs 25 pounds, UPS and FedEx will bill you for 44 pounds because your box is oversized.
 You can use Red Stag Fulfillment’s dimensional weight calculator to compare DIM weight pricing among UPS, FedEx, and USPS.

 If you ship by UPS, you can get your clubs across the country in four business days using UPS Ground for $117.
 If you need them to arrive in three days, the price is $203.
 UPS offers a range of faster services that top out at $426 for Next Day Air Early.

 FedEx Ground takes five business days for the same package, for $125.
 Three-day shipping by FedEx is $287.
 And the fastest FedEx overnight delivery will cost you $518.

-If you’re not in a hurry, you could ship by slower USPS services for less than $16.
+If you’re not in a hurry, and want a cheap way to ship golf clubs, you could ship by slower USPS services for less than $16.
 However, your clubs would take more than a week to get to their destination.
 USPS Retail Ground delivery is $104 and also takes eight days.
 Regular Priority Mail would take four days and cost $124.
 Priority Mail Express can get your clubs to their destination in three days for $285.

 When you combine speed and price, UPS is the cheapest option to ship your golf clubs in three to four days.
 If you have a longer lead time, you can save money by shipping with USPS.

 Do I need insurance when shipping golf clubs?